brendacs/colludia-gatsby/src/content/posts/spotlight/2020-11-24-frogsong-interview-spotlight.markdown

 <span class="blue-q">How long has _Frogsong_ been in progress now, and what's been the most challenging part of the process of making it?</span>

 About a year and a half now.
 For the most part programming has been hard, since I’m not an experienced coder, but it’s easy to get help with that.
-Lately I’ve been really stuck figuring out the design of this one particular village in the game—and unlike coding, there isn’t a clear answer!
+Lately I’ve been really stuck figuring out the design of this one particular village in the game — and unlike coding, there isn’t a clear answer!

 ![][image1]

 <span class="blue-q">Is saw you had an Indiegogo campaign end just a couple months, though I was unfortunately too late to catch it, and you were able to meet your goal and raise over \$2700 USD from it.
-This number still seems like a very small amount—how do you make do?</span>
+This number still seems like a very small amount — how do you make do?</span>

 Most crowdfunding campaigns tend to raise funds to live off of for the duration of development.
 The developers pay themselves and work on the game full-time.
 Pulling off a crowdfunding campaign like that requires either a huge following or a lot of luck, so unfortunately I’m not in a position to do that.

 The funds I raised are going towards things like commercial sound effects, platform fees, and additional software to make _Frogsong_ the quality I’d like it to be.

 <span class="blue-q">Why frogs?
 Did you always have a penchant for the amphibian or otherwise what inspired you to choose a frog instead of something else?</span>